 History of the Weimaraner

-Over time, the breed also became widely known as a general gun dog, adept at pointing and retrieving game birds.
+Over time, the Weimaraner became widely known as a general gun dog, adept at pointing and retrieving game birds.
 In 1897, the breed was officially recognized and the German Weimaraner Club was formed.
-The Weimaraner was highly prized by the Germans, but also highly sought after by sportsman outside of Bavaria.
-With much persistence, a man named Howard Knight was eventually able to import the first breeding Weimeraners into the United States in 1938.
-Only four short years later, the breed gained AKC recognition in 1943.
+The Weimaraner was highly prized by the Germans and highly sought after by Bavarian sportsmen.
+The first breeding Weimaraners were imported into the United States in 1938 and the breed gained AKC recognition in 1943.

 Weimaraners rank within the top 40 most popular breeds of the AKC.
-But many people may recognize the breed from the work of modern photographer William Wegman.
-Starting in the 1970’s, Wegman has become known for capturing his personal pet Weimaraners in all modes of human fashion and function.
-The dogs have sported everything from farming clothes to haute couture garments.
-Without a doubt the arresting gaze of the Weimaraner, which gives these dogs a nearly human expression, has played a large role in their success as photography subjects and an international art phenomenon.
+Many people may recognize the breed from the work of modern photographer William Wegman.
+In the 1970s, Wegman captured his pet Weimaraners dressed and behaving like humans.
+The photography played a large role in bringing awareness to the breed.

 Most owners will find that a solid hour or more of daily exercise is necessary for this dog breed.
-Of course they make lovely walking partners, but you really should plan to give your Weimaraner time and space to run.
-They make ideal running partners for this reason, but you can also incorporate some sprinting sessions in your fenced backyard or at the dog park.
-These dogs also excel in canine agility, fly ball, dock diving, and other dynamic canine sports.
+Of course it makes a lovely walking partner, but you really should plan to give your Weimaraner time and space to run.
+The dog makes an ideal running partner for this reason, but you can also incorporate some sprinting sessions in your fenced backyard or at the dog park.
+This dog breed also excels in canine agility, fly ball, dock diving, and other dynamic canine sports.

 Common Health Problems

 Weimaraners are relatively hearty and healthy.
-These dogs don’t have an overly long list of health concerns, but it's still wise to look for a quality breeder that places an emphasis on health and temperament.
+These dogs don’t have an overly long list of health concerns, but it's still wise to look for a quality breeder that emphasizes health and temperament.
 The National Club for the breed recommends that you look for a breeder who can provide health testing for the thyroid, eyes, and hips for parents of the litter.

 Other occasional health problems for this dog breed include: